 - Create a new

-- (Repeatable) Commit meaningful changes in Working Copy;
+- Commit meaningful changes in Working Copy during the process;

-- Check spelling for the final draft in TeX Writer;
+- Check and correct spelling for the final draft in TeX Writer;

 - Compile the final document in TeX Writer.